IntersectMBO/plutus/docs/vscode-devcontainer/Install.md

 ### Openning the plutus-uses-cases in a Plutus DevContainer

-To download and try out the DevContainer with the plutus-uses-cases:
+To try out the DevContainer with the plutus-uses-cases:

 * Press F1 to bring up the Command Palette.
 * Select the `Remote-Containers: Open Folder in Container...` command.